IRELAND'S CO2 EMISSIONS

 Global warming will affect us all.
 It will require a global unified effort to prevent it.

 The main contributor is agriculture at 37%, well below the EU average of 10%.
 Ireland is unique in this sense in that it has a large agricultural presence on the island which contributes greatly to our total greenhouse gas emissions.

 The next highest contributors are transport at 18% and energy generation at 15%.

 An ambitious yet necessary goal for all countries is to achieve carbon neutrality, which equates to a balance in carbon emissions to carbon removal, or the production of no carbon emissions.

 What do we need to do?

 In order to achieve carbon neutrality by 2050 Ireland will have to drastically reduce current emissions across all sectors.

 The obvious way to do this is to increase renewable energy capacity in Ireland which will offset some of these emissions through the use of clean and sustainable electricity.

-The government introduced the Climate Action Plan in June of this year which outlines the changes necessary to reduce carbon emissions by 30% by 2030 and achieve net zero carbon emissions by 2050.
-Clink the link on the right for a summary of the plan.
+The government introduced the Climate Action Plan in June 2019 which outlines the changes necessary to reduce carbon emissions by 30% by 2030 and achieve net zero carbon emissions by 2050.
+Clink the link for a summary of the plan.